High School & Undergraduate

 Priority will be given to eligible applicants who:

 - Express a cancer-related research interest that matches an available mentor's focus in either population- or laboratory-based research

 - Have relevant research experience and skills

-- Have successfully completed college-level courses in the areas of biological, chemical, public health, nutritional, behavioral, computational, mathematical, or statistical sciences
+- Have successfully completed college-level courses or training in the areas of biological, chemical, public health, nutritional, behavioral, computational, mathematical, or statistical sciences

-Participants will receive a stipend for their full-time participation in the internship program.
-Undergraduates receive $3,000 for 300 cumulative hours, and high school students receive $1,500 for 200 cumulative hours.
+Participants receive a stipend for their full-time participation in the internship program.
+Undergraduates receive $3,000 for 7.5 weeks of full-time effort or 300 cumulative hours, and high school students receive $1,500 for 5 weeks of full-time efforts or 200 cumulative hours.
 Students are not compensated for additional work hours or holidays.
 The program does not provide housing, transportation, or travel expenses.

-The summer internship program is supported by Cancer Center Support Grant (CCSG) CURE Supplement 3 P30 CA01789-14S1, an endowment from the Meiji Yasuda Life Insurance Company, the UH Manoa SEED program's Diversity and Equity Initiative (DEI), and the Friends of the UH Cancer Center.
+The summer internship program is supported in part by Cancer Center Support Grant (CCSG) CURE Supplement 3 P30 CA01789-14S1 and an endowment from the Meiji Yasuda Life Insurance Company.